mediafinger/t8r/README.markdown

 It has support for multiple apps and each app can have it's own set of languages that need to be maintained.

 Text ressources (called *phrases* in T8r) will always be the draft or master.
-They can be created in T8r - or via bulk import from a YAML file (one locale at a time).
+They can be created in T8r - or via bulk import from a YAML file (one *locale* at a time).

-Translations that are not marked as *done* are highlighted and linked in T8r.
-This functionality can be used to add a proofreading step after the translation.
+Translations are created for every locale.
+The ones not marked as *done* are highlighted and linked in T8r.
+This functionality can be used to add a proofreading step after the translation - or to control which translations should be exported when.

 It is realy simple, this is the full ERD: